facebook/zstd/programs/zstd.1.md

     Specify the file to be used as a reference point for zstd's diff engine.
     This is effectively dictionary compression with some convenient parameter selection, namely that windowSize > srcSize.

+    Note: cannot use both this and -D together
 * `-M#`, `--memory=#`:
     Set a memory usage limit.
 By default, Zstandard uses 128 MB for decompression as the maximum amount of memory the decompressor is allowed to use, but you can